-Additional life insurance can be purchased for an employee's spouse and/or children.
-Cost is based on the amount of coverage elected, as well as spouse's age.
-An employee must purchase supplemental insurance on his/her self in order to purchase dependent coverage.
+Supplemental Life and AD&D insurance can be purchased for the employee, an employee's spouse and/or children.
+Cost is based on the amount of coverage elected and age.
+An employee must purchase supplemental insurance on his/herself in order to purchase dependent coverage.